Saddle Fitting Guide for English Style Saddles

 If you want to do dressage at any level, make sure that the saddle you choose has the stirrup bar position far enough back for you to have a vertical stirrup leather when you are in the correct Shoulder/Hip/Heel position.
 You will then find it easy – a miracle – and your lower leg will be still as well.

-The photos below show an enforced Chair Seat with a very expensive saddle.
-(Note the incorrect saddle position and calcification of the horse's spinal processes behind the saddle and on the sacroiliac joint!
+The photos below show an enforced Chair Seat with a very expensive saddle. (also note the incorrect saddle position - too far forwards - and calcification of the horse's spinal processes behind the saddle and on the sacroiliac joint!
 Hind end muscle degeneration too.)

 and a Correct Position,easily attained when the stirrup bars are in the correct position – further back on the saddle tree.